Uttam1728/EnterpriseAISuite/README.md

 This will start:
 - AI assistant Core on port 8081
 - auth_rbac_service on port 8082
-- billing-payments-service on port 8083
+- billing_payments_service on port 8083

 Then visit `http://localhost:8081` in your browser.